 "I've never seen such a clause in 21 years of being a judge and sentencing people and looking at terms of supervised release," the judge said.
 "Why would the Bureau of Prisons ask for something like this ... unless there was a retaliatory purpose?"

-Cohen, 53, had sued federal prison officials and U.S. Attorney General William Barr on Monday, saying he was ordered back to prison because he was writing a book: "Disloyal: The True Story of Michael Cohen, Former Personal Attorney to President Donald J. Trump."
+Cohen, 53, sued federal prison officials and Attorney General William Barr on Monday, saying he was ordered back to prison because he was writing a book: "Disloyal: The True Story of Michael Cohen, Former Personal Attorney to President Donald J. Trump."